khalwat/craft-datastar-pokemon-demo/README.md

-# Spark / Datastar Pokemon demo
+# Craft Datastar Pokemon demo

-This project was made for a DotOne conference talk on using the [Spark](https://putyourlightson.com/plugins/spark) plugin for Craft CMS with [Datastar](https://datastar.fly.dev/) to create reactive UI.
+This project was made for a DotOne conference talk on using the [Craft Datastar](https://github.com/putyourlightson/craft-datastar) plugin for Craft CMS with [Datastar](https://datastar.fly.dev/) to create reactive UI.

-It uses Datastar to provide the frontend reactive UI, coupled with Spark to interface with the Craft CMS backend.
+It uses Datastar to provide the frontend reactive UI, coupled with Craft Datastar plugin to interface with the Craft CMS backend.

 This allows you to leverage the Craft CMS & Twig APIs that you're used to in order to create dynamic websites.